MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/About.md

 Combining commands into pipelines in the PowerShell

 ### [about_PowerShell_exe](about_PowerShell_exe.md)
 Explains how to use the PowerShell.exe command-line tool.
 Displays the syntax and describes the command-line switches.
-PowerShell.exe starts a Windows PowerShell session.
-You can use it in Cmd.exe and in Windows PowerShell.

 ### [about_PowerShell_Ise_exe](about_PowerShell_Ise_exe.md)
 Explains how to use the PowerShell_Ise.exe command-line tool.